tigistzn/GPT-wildlife-describer/README.md

 🦊 GPT-3 Wildlife Descriptions 🌍
 Generate captivating descriptions for animals using OpenAI GPT and Wikipedia.

-🔗 For an in-depth walk-through, check out the [Medium article](https://medium.com/@tigistznabei/how-i-used-openais-gpt-api-to-generate-compelling-descriptions-from-the-eyes-of-animals-de9126b85169).
+🔗 For an in-depth walk-through, check out this [Medium article](https://medium.com/@tigistznabei/how-i-used-openais-gpt-api-to-generate-compelling-descriptions-from-the-eyes-of-animals-de9126b85169).
+While this codebase offers a practical implementation, be informed that it has been updated since I wrote the medium article.
+You can read the medium article for more info on the decision-making process and nuances of using the GPT API.

 📜 Table of Contents
 - [Overview](#overview)